 Porn actresses smile or pout.
 There is a continuous dialogue.
 They look delectable and their make-up is not even smudged.
 This is not a realistic portrayal of how anyone achieves orgasm.
 Anyone who is aiming for orgasm needs to concentrate on the turn-ons and stimulation at hand.
 Men do not approach sex expecting to need to provide turn-ons for a lover.
 When a man is heading for orgasm, he may grunt and his face is focussed in concentration.

 Men never observe a woman truly having an orgasm so they have nothing to compare porn with.
 Most women have no idea what an orgasm is either.
 So although men do not respond in this way, the sounds and images of a woman faking orgasm have become a substitute for the real thing.
 Women just have to copy what they see in movies or read about in erotic fiction.
-The act of faking acts as a substitute for the real thing and works just as well as a male erotic turn-on.
-Faking also represents a way for a woman to reduce the among of time that she needs to invest in sexual activity.
-Hence why faking, and the idea that female orgasm is possible with a lover, is so popular.
+A woman can provide a male erotic turn-on just by copying the faked orgasms portrayed in porn.
+Faking also represents a way for a woman to reduce the amount of time that she needs to invest in sexual activity.
+Hence why faking, and the idea that female orgasm is possible with a lover, is so heavily promoted.

 Men are anxious when their penis does not compare well to those shown in pornography.
 Porn shows men with unusually large (regularly shaped) genitals and a constant erection throughout almost endless sexual activity.
 Porn actors are chosen for penis size and stamina so that they look good on film.
 Presumably they also become desensitised over time to the visual turn-ons and the constant stimulation involved in producing a porn movie.

 Nothing in porn is real.
 You need to watch porn knowing that this is all completely fabricated.
-(Tracey Cox 2012)
+(Tracey Cox)